 What Are the Benefits of Mediation?

 There are many benefits to mediation.
-The most important benefit of mediation is that it gives you the opportunity to resolve your case without involving the huge costs, scheduling complications, enormous amounts of time, and emotional toll that the legal system triggers.
+The most important benefit of mediation is that it gives you the opportunity to resolve your case without involving the huge costs, scheduling complications, enormous amounts of time, and emotional toll that the legal system demands.
 The following is a more specific list of benefits: